Patronicity Resources Logo

 Editor's Note: This post was originally published on April 20, 2020.
 This post was updated on April 19, 2022.

-A novel yet simple idea, companies like Warby Parker, an online prescription eyeglass retailer, is one of the many companies that pioneered the “try before you buy” concept.
+A novel yet simple idea, companies like Warby Parker, an online prescription eyeglass retailer, are one of the many companies that pioneered the “try before you buy” concept.
 The company’s home try-on feature lets customers select any five pairs of glasses to have shipped to them free of charge.
 After five days, customers decide which pairs they like and order their favorites online.

-Turns out that online retailers are not the only ones to recognize the value of the try before you buy model.
+It turns out that online retailers are not the only ones to recognize the value of the try before you buy model.
 We’re seeing this plays a role in all sorts of spaces, from hiring people to buying startups!

-Starting in the e-commerce sector, the “try-it before you buy-it” concept has been disrupting the decision process for the better.
-Now the question is, can this model be adopted in the public space and placemaking sector?
+Starting in the e-commerce sector, the “try it before you buyit ” concept has been disrupting the decision process for the better.
+Now, the question is, can this model be adopted in the public space and placemaking sector?

 A pop-up community project allows you to “test drive” placemaking concepts and get community feedback and buy-in before spending a lot on a permanent installation.